 During the meeting, representative of 14 QECs presented the status of their progress and discussed challenges faced by them.

 The possibility of the quantitative assessment of the QECs performance in implementation of the SA concept in their respective universities was also discussed.

 Dr. Khalid Aftab, Vice Chancellor, Government College University, Lahore presided over the closing session and distributed certificates among the participants.

 He commended the HEC initiative of launching the quality assurance in private sector universities.

-implementing the quality enhancement parameters at his University.
+He also shared the experience of implementing the quality enhancement parameters at his University.
 Best practices of quality assurance in international scenario were also discussed. app

 Armyman as head of FG schools: LHC accepts intra-court appeal